-Multicast Routing The techniques in the above mentioned papers can be used to solve several restricted multicast problems in the throughput model.
-In particular, [4] shows that if the participants in a single multicast group arrive together ("batch arrivals"), and the accept/reject decision is for the whole multicast group, it is possible to achieve $O(\log n)$ competitive ratio.
-Roughly, the idea is to route the multicast request along a minimum-cost Steiner tree instead of along a shortest path.
-The case where we keep the restriction of batch arrivals, but allow rejection of some of the group members and acceptance of others can be solved by replacing an approximation algorithm for Steiner tree with an approximation algorithm for the k-MST problem.
-The first polylogarithmic and constant factor approximations for this problem were presented in [2, 8], and a 3-approximation algorithm was given in [11].
-This algorithm is relatively slow and is using polynomial number of calls to an approximation algorithm for the Prize Collecting Traveling Salesman problem [12].
-The technique developed in this paper can be directly used to reduce calculations to a single call to the Prize Collecting Traveling Salesman algorithm.
+The techniques in the above mentioned papers can be used to solve several restricted multicast problems.
+In particular, [3] shows that if the participants in a single multicast group arrive together ("batch arrivals"), and the accept/reject decision is for the whole multicast group, it is possible to achieve $O(\log n)$ competitive ratio.
+The case where we keep the restriction of batch arrivals, but allow rejection of some of the group members and acceptance of others is considered in [6].

-Recently, Awerbuch and Singh [5] have shown how to combine the "winner-picking" technique [3] with the techniques in [4] to achieve a polylog competitive ratio for the case where members of each multicast group arrive sequentially, i.e. the size and membership of the group is unknown upon its creation.
+Recently, Awerbuch and Singh has shown how to combine the "winner-picking" technique [2] with the techniques in [3] to achieve a polylog competitive ratio for the case where members of each multicast group arrive sequentially, i.e. the size and membership of the group is unknown upon its creation.
 Their algorithm can deal only with the non-interleaved case, i.e. when all the members of a particular multicast group arrive before a new group can be created.

-The algorithm in [5] is not applicable in the general case, where the arrivals of requests belonging to different multicast groups are interleaved.
-The main problem is that this algorithm depends on the fact that, at every instance, the algorithm is dealing with the construction of only a single multicast tree and all accept/reject decisions with respect to all existing multicast groups are already known.
-As in [4], the algorithm in [5] uses edge costs that are exponential in the current link load.
+It is not clear how to apply the algorithm and the analysis of [4] to the more general case, where the arrivals of requests belonging to different multicast groups are interleaved.
+The main problem is that their algorithm strongly depends on the fact that, at every instance, the algorithm is dealing with the construction of only a single multicast tree and all accept/reject decisions with respect to all existing multicast groups are already known.

+As in [3], the algorithm in [4] uses edge costs the are exponential in the current link load.
 One of our contributions is a new definition of edge-costs that are independent of the specific accept/reject decisions made with respect to each multicast group.
-This decoupling between multicast groups is what allows us to generalize the algorithm in [5] and to combine it with techniques in [4] to achieve a polylog competitive ratio for the general multicast problem.
+This decoupling between multicast groups is what allows us to apply the techniques in [3] and [2] to achieve a polylog competitive ratio for the general multicast problem.

-Lower Bounds A natural question to ask is if it is possible to make the competitive ratio independent of \mathcal{M} , the number of multicast group.
-We address this issue by showing a lower bound of $\Omega(\log \mathcal{M} \log n)$ when \mathcal{M} is much larger than the link capacities.
-This is the first bound for this problem that is stronger than $\Omega(\log n)$ and that works even if we require that the bandwidth requested by each multicast is significantly smaller than bandwidth of a single link.
-A similar lower bound for the case where a multicast is allowed to request a constant fraction of a link bandwidth was shown in [3].
-For the case where a multicast can request bandwidth equal to bandwidth of a single link, a polynomial lower bound was shown in [7].
+A natural question to ask is if it is possible to make the competitive ratio independent of $\mathcal{M}$ , the number of multicast group.
+We address this issue by showing a lower bound of $\Omega(\log \mathcal{M} \log n)$ when $\mathcal{M}$ is much larger than the link capacities.

+This is the first bound for this problem that is stronger than $\Omega(\log n)$ .

-It is interesting to note that the algorithm presented in this paper works even against a semi-oblivious adversary, i.e. the adversary is allowed to look at the tree used by the online algorithm to service a multicast group only after all the requests for that group have been processed1.
+The algorithm presented in this paper works against a semi-oblivious adversary, i.e. the adversary is allowed to look at the tree used by the online algorithm to service a multicast group only after all the requests for that group have been processed.
 We show that no algorithm can do well against an adaptive online adversary.